2023-24 High Performance Coach Bios

 U18AA - Jeff Roynon

 Jeff is a Hockey Canada HP1 certified coach and is entering his 3rd season coaching the North Bay Ice Boltz U18AA program as head coach.
-The 2022-23 season marks Jeff’s 10th season coaching within the North Bay Ice Boltz organization.
+The 2022-23 season marks Jeff’s 10th season coaching within the North Bay Girls Hockey organization.

 Jeff looks to challenge players to meet their potential within an environment that promotes a lifelong love of the game of hockey.
 With effective communication skills, players are encouraged to learn from their mistakes as they increase their hockey knowledge and build their skillset.